carlyrichmond/webdevcon-grounding-rag-applications-workshop/lab-sheets/0-prerequisites.md

 npm -v
 ```

+*Please ensure that you are running Node v20.13.1 or higher*

 3. [tsx](https://www.npmjs.com/package/tsx)

 If you don't have tsx installed please make sure you have a global install configured by running the below command: